deagustinchristian/art-classes/README.md

   - The Sign Up section is positioned next to the Classes so that the User can fast and easy sign up for which ever class they wish to participate in without having to leave the site or scroll further away to sign up for a class.

-  - The Sign Up form requires a Name, E-mail address and Class name in order to work, the Sign me Up! button has added hover effect and changes to same color as the navigation menu.
+  - The Sign Up form requires validation, Name, E-mail address and Class name in order to work, the Sign me Up! button has added hover effect and changes to same color as the navigation menu.

 ![Classes & Sign Up](https://github.com/deagustinchristian/art-classes/blob/176f1e6faab727d74b860d1fca00d7083f8e0b0b/assets/images/Classes&signup.jpeg)